 English at Key Stage 4

-Year 9 is a transition year for students to build on the skills they have developed in year 7 and 8 and prepare to begin their English Language GCSE in year 10.
-We aim to develop their conceptual thinking and their ability to plan and write essays and creative pieces.
+Year 9 is a transition year for students to build on the skills they have developed in years 7 and 8 and prepare to begin their English Literature GCSE in year 10.
+We aim to develop their conceptual and critical thinking and their ability to independently plan and write essays and creative pieces.
 Their work will be assessed using GCSE marking criteria, rather than levels, and there is a mock English Language exam at the end of the year.

-Students will also work towards developing their speaking and listening skills in presenting, listening, discussing and role-playing, as well as their ability to analyse non-fiction texts and respond to unseen poems.
-There is a mock English Language exam, worth 60% of the final grade, is taken at the end of year 10.
+Students will also work towards developing their speaking and listening skills in presenting, listening, discussing and role-playing, as well as their ability to analyse and write their own non-fiction texts successfully.
+The English Language exam, worth 60% of the final grade, is taken at the end of year 11.

 Study at Home for KS4